How to Enable Grayscale Mode on iPhone & Android (2026 Settings Paths + Quick Toggle)

 • Social media feeds use carefully optimized color palettes to keep you scrolling — every image is engineered for maximum visual stimulation.

 This isn't speculation.
 Research in color psychology and UX design confirms that color is one of the primary mechanisms through which apps capture and hold attention.
-The 2023 study published in Cyberpsychology, Behavior, and Social Networking found that participants who used grayscale phones picked up their devices 37% less frequently than the control group.
+The 2023 study published in Cyberpsychology, Behavior, and Social Networking found that participants who used grayscale phones reduced their daily screen time by approximately 38 minutes than the control group.

 In Digital Feng Shui terms, color is a form of digital Chi energy.
 When every app on your screen is screaming in full color, the energy is chaotic, scattered, and overstimulating.
 Grayscale calms the Chi — it removes the visual noise and lets you see your phone for what it actually is: a tool.